RafaelAnga/Artificial-Intelligence/Unsupervised-Learning/Clustering_Project/readme.txt

-# Customer Segmentation Analysis using K-Means Clustering
+# KMeans Customer Segmentation Analysis

 ## Project Overview
 This project implements customer segmentation analysis using K-Means clustering algorithm to identify distinct customer groups based on their annual income and spending patterns.
 The analysis helps businesses understand their customer base and develop targeted marketing strategies.